 - Small scale traders in the retail and wholesale sector need to have a seller’s permit to sell their goods.
 This allows them to purchase inventory without paying taxes.

-- Workers’ Compensation Insurance is a must for any business with employees.
-If a worker is injured in the line of duty, the insurance caters for their medical expenses.
+- Workers’ compensation insurance is a must for any business with employees.
+If a worker is injured in the line of duty, the insurance covers their medical expenses.

-- LLCs are taxed at flat dollar amounts based on gross tiers.
-For instance:
+- LLCs are taxed at flat dollar amounts based on gross tiers:

 - Gross incomes between $250,000 and $499,999 pay a tax of $900.